ivogeorg/ce-learning-progression-004-03-Computation/learning-progression-with-la-schema.md

    -------
        110
 ```
 We are multiplying the left multiplicand by the bits of the right one, shifting the result to the left each time.
 The shift is indicated by a `<`.
-Let's try larger numbers and commute the multiplication (change the order of the operands):
+Let's try larger numbers and commute the multiplication (meaning change the order of the operands) to double check:
 ```
    101 * 10101
    -----------